jpcannon/RepData_PeerAssessment1/PA1_template.md

 activityfilled_median <- format(median(activityfilled_stepday$steps,na.rm = TRUE),digits=2, nsmall=2, big.mark=",",small.mark=".")
 ```

-The step mean of the original data set is 10,766.19, and the step mean of the filled data set is 10,766.19.
+####The step mean of the original data set is 10,766.19, and the step mean of the filled data set is 10,766.19.
-The step median of the original data set is 10,765.00, and the step median of the filled data set is 10,766.19.
+####The step median of the original data set is 10,765.00, and the step median of the filled data set is 10,766.19.
+As expected, the mean does not change, but the median is now equal to the mean.

 ## Are there differences in activity patterns between weekdays and weekends?
-For my evaluation, I will use the intervalgroup column created earlier (grouping of 20 Intervals).
-I will graph the steps taken during the day for both weekdays and weekends.
-I will also compare the average steps per day for weekdays vs weekends.
+1.)
+Create a new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.

+2.)
+Make a panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
+See the README file in the GitHub repository to see an example of what this plot should look like using simulated data.

 ```r